kuzzleio/documentation-old/src/guide/essentials/cli.md

 The `start` command starts a Kuzzle Backend instance.

-Using this command you can also initialize the storage layer mapping rules, using the mappings `--mappings` options, and the storage layer documents using the `--fixtures` option.
+Using this command you can also initialize the storage layer mappings, using the mappings `--mappings` options, and the storage layer documents using the `--fixtures` option.

 #### `--mappings`

-Loads mapping rules from a file and apply them to the storage layer.
+Loads mappings from a file and apply them to the storage layer.

 The input file must be a JSON file with the following structure: